 When comparing AppGameKit 2.0 vs Blender, the Slant community recommends Blender for most people.
-In the question“What are the best 3D game engines?”
-Blender is ranked 8th while AppGameKit 2.0 is ranked 12th.
+In the question“What are the best game engines for beginners and non-programmers?”
+Blender is ranked 9th while AppGameKit 2.0 is ranked 10th.
 The most important reason people chose Blender is:

 Blender is licensed under the GPL.